Piezoelectric/FRAC/README.md

 * Added print method to Dragons
 * Fixed `Battle.getReadyDragon()` function so it doesnt search entire screen
 * Added new parameter to `Battle.loadBattle()`, which takes coordinates of "Fight On" button.
 Previously the script would search for the Fight On button everytime, though the actual button would not change positions.
 By re-using known coordinates of this button, the next battle is loaded faster
-* Changed Foes pain threshhold to .75 (from .66), Dragons threshhold to .1 (from .25)
+* Changed Foes default pain threshhold to .75 (from .66), Dragons threshhold to .1 (from .25)